The Future of IT Ticketing Systems: Emerging Trends and Technologies to Watch

 The ability to assign tickets to specific support agents or teams based on skills, availability, or workload.
 Once a ticket is created, it is typically resolved by an AI-powered smart chatbot or assigned to an expert responsible for resolving that type of ticket.

 The ability for multiple support agents to work on a ticket simultaneously and collaborate with each other to resolve complex issues.
-IT ticketing systems often allow experts to collaborate on tickets, enabling them to share information, ask questions, and provide updates to each other.
+Modern ticketing systems often allow experts to collaborate on tickets, enabling them to share information, ask questions, and provide updates to each other.
 This helps ensure that everyone involved in resolving the issue is on the same page.

 - Knowledge Base